-Once done, make sure to keep a note of your Wi-Fi name and password, as well as your router password.
+Keep a note of your Wi-Fi network name and password, as well as your router password.
 All of that is essential information that you'll need in the future.
 And, of course, don't forget to tinker with ExpressVPN's firmware and see what you can fine-tune.

-Set Up ExpressVPN on Routers via Manual Configuration
+Method #3: Set Up ExpressVPN on a Router via Manual Configuration

 Most routers aren't compatible with ExpressVPN's firmware.
-With that said, most of you will need to configure ExpressVPN on your router manually.
+That said, most of you will need to install ExpressVPN on a router manually.
 That involves picking an individual server and then creating a connection to that server from your router.